 Grantees must report promptly to CIRM any failure to comply with the terms and conditions of an award.
-Depending on the severity and duration of the non-compliance, CIRM actions may include, but are not limited to, the following:
+Failure to comply with the provisions of this chapter, as well as any other conditions of the award, are set forth in the Grants Administration Policy that govern the award.